McKernan/Belgravia station: History

-McKernan/Belgravia is the least used station on the entire Edmonton LRT network, with usually under 5,000 riders per day.

 The station closed for platform repairs and tile replacement in early May 2020 and reopened in late July 2020.

-Station Layout
+Station layout

-The station has a 123 metre long centre loading platform that can accommodate two five-car trains at the same time, one on each side of the platform.
+The station has a 123-metre long centre loading platform that can accommodate two five-car trains at the same time, one on each side of the platform.
 The platform is six metres wide, narrow by current Edmonton LRT design guidelines.
+At the time of opening, the platform was 100-metre long but was extended 23 metres in 2010 to accommodate five-car trains.

 A pedestrian underpass, included as part of the station design, allows passengers and other pedestrian traffic to easily cross 114 Street and connects the McKernan and Belgravia neighbourhoods.